Maybe You Should Rethink That "Game-Changing" New AI Feature

 Besides, what one person finds new and exciting may not align with what your customers or the business really need.
 This is why the best product builders take a goal-first approach when evaluating ideas.
 You align each potential feature to company and product strategy, prioritize product-market fit, consider the repercussions of development, and iterate so that you can deliver more value over time.

 This does not mean that the hottest new technology or trend does not have a place in your product.
 It just means that you apply extra skepticism and rigor when evaluating ideas and building new functionality.
-Our own product team recently faced this challenge when deciding whether or not to add a built-in AI writing assistant to Aha! software.
+Our own product team recently faced this challenge when deciding whether or not to add a built-in AI assistant to Aha! software.
 (Spoiler alert: We did for what we think are customer-driven reasons.)
 Here is how our team confronted SOS head on:

 Understand